A Guide to Growing Fresh Vegetables in Planter Boxes

 Planter Box Depth

-The depth of your planting box plays a crucial role in your vegetable plants' overall health and productivity.
+The depth of your planter box plays a crucial role in your vegetable plants' overall health and productivity.
 Adequate depth allows for proper root development and ensures plants have enough space to anchor themselves and access essential nutrients.
 Here's why box depth matters:

 • Root Development: Vegetables have different root system requirements.
 Some vegetables, like carrots and radishes, have taproots that need deeper soil for proper growth.
 Others, like lettuce and herbs, have shallower root systems.
 By providing sufficient depth, you can accommodate the specific needs of different vegetables.